JurgenKriel/SMINT/README.md

 For coherent guidelines on training a Cellpose Model from scratch, please see: https://cellpose.readthedocs.io/en/latest/train.html

-For label creation, we started with the pre-trained CP model, and mannually corrected segmentations, then used the seg.npy files for training:
+For label creation, we started with the pre-trained CP model, mannually corrected segmentations, then exported the seg.npy files for training.
+Full ipython notebook available under segmentation/Cellpose_Train_and_Seg.ipynb

 ```python
 #train models on image tiles